kaelynj/sanctuary-amongst-the-stars/docs/world-information/locations/outer-system/uranus.md

 8,000 of Oberon's 10,000 inhabitants live in Chat Noir, a frontier outpost run by a handful of anarchist collectives.
 It has advanced resleeving, egocasting, and manufacturing facilities, primarily to service the Fissure Gate, the only pandora gate in anarchist control.
 The gate's discovery transformed Chat Noir from a backwater to a boomtown overnight.
 So far, the Consortium has been unable to take control of the gate from the anarchists, and Chat Noir's security keeps it that way.

 The Cobweb is one of the premier farcasting facilities in the Solar System, taking advantage of Oberon's distant orbit from Uranus's interfering magnetosphere to egocast nearly anywhere.
-The facility is mobile, crawling across Oberon's surface on spiderlike legs to achieve maximum signal fidelity.
+The facility is mobile, crawling across Oberon's surface on spider-like legs to achieve maximum signal fidelity.
 The Chat Noir collectives control Cobweb and only those with a high enough @-rep can use it.

 The Consortium and various hypercorps, tired of dealing with the anarchists' security measures and Chat Noir's lack of more luxurious amenities, have started prospecting to build a second spaceport on Oberon.